Skip to main content

 Comparison: All Three Clones

-The Confluence clone is the fastest, smallest, and simplest of the three -- which tracks with the application complexity.
+The Confluence clone is the fastest, smallest, and simplest of the three, consistent with the application complexity.
 A knowledge base is fundamentally a tree of documents with a good editor.
-Claude recognized this and made appropriately lean choices: SQLite over PostgreSQL, a single container over two, and a 2,100-line codebase that does exactly what's needed without overbuilding.
+Claude recognized this and made appropriately lean choices: SQLite over PostgreSQL, a single container over two, and a 2,100-line codebase that does exactly what's needed.

-The trend line is encouraging too: 18 minutes, 19 minutes, 16 minutes.
+The trend line continues downward: 18 minutes, 19 minutes, 16 minutes.
 The models are getting faster at this as I refine the process.
 The requirements documents are getting more precise, and the build prompts are more focused.

 The Bottom Line